ngud-119/Category-Vue_Laravel/README.md

 #### 4 - Creating a product from the command line :

 - php artisan product:add "Product Name" "Product Description" "Product Price" "Caterory Id"
-- Note : Don't use quotation marks for Product Price and Category Id